-We started our trip flying into Denver and driving to Colorado Springs, found inspiration in Taos, and now we’re in western Colorado visiting some of the most striking views I have ever seen in.
+We started our trip flying into Denver and driving to Colorado Springs, found inspiration in Taos, and now we’re in western Colorado visiting some of the most striking views I’ve ever seen in.
 Our stops included Pagosa Springs, Durango, Rico, Telluride, and Grand Junction.
 Here we finally got a chance to do some great hiking, swimming, and even got out on the Colorado River for some rafting.

 Pagosa Springs borders the massive San Juan National forest and a short drive will take you into some really scenic parts of the park.
 We went for a hike along one of the branches of the San Juan river.
 The best part about this hike was that a good portion of it was in a deep gorge lined with tall sheer cliffs, so there was plenty of shade.

 Most other hiking we had seen in Colorado was pretty exposed – not the most attractive on a hot sunny day.
 After a great hike, we had lunch at the Williams Creek Reservoir and caught a spectacular view of a bald eagle circling above us.
 Surrounded by awesome nature, we decided to take a refreshing dip in the lake.

 Our next stop was Durango, CO, another small mountain town that has a bit more going on than just time shares.
 Durango is a hip spot that has been growing.
 The Animas River which runs through the center of town is lined with a river walk which makes it very bike/walk friendly.

 Durango also boasts some really good breweries.
 But since the town has been coming up, so have the house prices.
 The touristy thing to do is to take a bus from Durango to Silverton, then take one of the old fashioned trains back.
 This trip costs $106 per person!
 We opted to drive – the views through the mountains were fantastic.